Mako88/dxx-tracker/README.md

   `23`: Retrieve a list of games.
 The format is`23HEADER` (You do not need to pass the `b=` because it is assumed).
 This will send each game in its own packet formatted as a string (as shown below).

-  `24`: This is the opcode for the list of games sent back to the client.
+  `24`: Game list sent to the client.
 The format is `25a=IP:PORT,c="Info 1",d="Info2"`, etc. (The `b=HEADER` is not passed, since only games which match the header received will be sent, and the header would always be the same.)

+`25`: ACK packet.
+The format is simply a 0 for internal ACK and a 1 for external ACK.